A numerical approach for fluid deformable surfaces with conserved enclosed volume: Discussion

 \section{Discussion}

 We have considered a model for fluid deformable surfaces.
 The model shows a solid-fluid duality and combines an incompressible surface Navier-Stokes equation to model the fluid properties in tangential and normal direction with a forcing term resulting from a Helfrich energy to consider bending forces in normal direction and restricts the evolution by enforcing a constant enclosed volume.
-The system of highly nonlinear partial differential equations is formulated in an Eulerian-Lagrangian approach and is numerically solved by surface finite elements (SFEM) extending previous approaches for surface Stokes equations \cite{Brandneretal_SIAMJSC_2022} with algorithms for Willmore flow \cite{Dziuk_NM_2008} and a Lagrange multiplier approach to enforce the volume constraint \cite{torres2019modelling}.
-In order to deal with strong shape deformations a mesh redistribution in tangential direction is enforced using ideas of \cite{barrett2008parametric}.
+The system of highly nonlinear partial differential equations is formulated in an Eulerian-Lagrangian approach and is numerically solved by surface finite elements (SFEM) which extends previous approaches for surface Stokes equations \cite{Brandneretal_SIAMJSC_2022} with algorithms for Willmore flow \cite{Dziuk_NM_2008} and a Lagrange multiplier approach to enforce the volume constraint \cite{torres2019modelling}.
+In order to deal with strong shape deformations a mesh redistribution in the tangential direction is enforced using ideas of \cite{barrett2008parametric}.
 A key to the success of the approach is the use of higher order surface approximations within the \textsc{Dune}-CurvedGrid library \cite{praetorius2020dunecurvedgrid}, which allows to optain higher order approximations of geometric quantities and to use Taylor-Hood elements for the distretization of the surface Navier-Stokes model.
-Having this flexibility allows to account for first numerical analysis results for surface vector-Laplacians on stationary surfaces \cite{Olshanskiietal_SIAMJSC_2018,Hansboetal_IMAJNA_2020,hardering2021tangential} which suggest the necessity of higher order normal approximations to ensure optimal convergence.
+Having this flexibility allows us to account for the first numerical analysis results for surface vector-Laplacians on stationary surfaces \cite{Olshanskiietal_SIAMJSC_2018,Hansboetal_IMAJNA_2020,hardering2021tangential} which suggest the necessity of higher order normal approximations to ensure optimal convergence.
 We numerically showed various solution properties and demonstrated the applicability of the numerical scheme by showing experimental orders of convergence which have been analytically shown or numerically obtained for various sub-problems and can be assumed to be optimal.
 These results indicate that optimal orders for stationary surfaces can also be realized on evolving surfaces and ask for analytical justification.
 Some results in this direction, which extend the results of \cite{demlow2006localized} for scalar valued surface partial differential equations to evolving surfaces with prescribed evolution or simple evolution laws, exist, see \cite{Kovacs_IAMJNA_2018} and \cite{Elliottetal_NM_2022}, respectively.
 However, numerical analysis results for the vector valued surface partial differential equations are open.
+One drawback of the proposed algorithm is the first order convergence in time which leads to severe time step restrictions.
+The challenges to overcome this are highly complex.
+Some approaches exist for scalar-valued surface partial differential equations on evolving surfaces, see \cite{DLM_IMAJNA_2012,LMV_IMAJNA_2013,Kovacs_IAMJNA_2018} and also for geometric evolution laws higher order time discretizations have been proposed, see \cite{BR_IFB_2012,Kovacsetal_NM_2019}.
+However, extending these results to the considered problem of fluid deformable surfaces is a research topic on its own, which has not been addressed.